 Back to my summer days when I was producing tiny jars of rose petals in sugar and dreaming of using them in macarons.
 To make rose macarons.
 Not rosewater macarons, only flavoured with rose water.
 Not even raspberry macarons, a common filling to rosewater macarons – and a pairing that would very much affiliate with my mom’s suggestions to combine rose petals with a red berry jam.
 I wanted to make plain macarons and fill them with my rose preserve.
 Simple macarons, with a faded pink tone, and a rose buttercream filling.

 For the macaron recipe I turned to the one I have used in the past, gently provided by a dear friend of mine.
-You can find it in the post I wrote about my first batch.
-I had also included my impressions and feelings after my very first attempt at this ridiculously complicated dessert, a good read if you’re thinking of making macarons for the first time and you feel like you have a love-hate relationship with them like I do.
 So here comes something new, my rose preserve macaron filling made with home-made rose petals in sugar.

 Rose preserve buttercream recipe